-Mr. Kwong Ki Chi, GBS, JP, aged 71, has been an Independent Non-Executive Director since March 2011.
+Mr. Kwong Ki Chi, GBS, JP, aged 72, has been an Independent Non-Executive Director since March 2011.
 He had served in the Hong Kong Government for 27 years and held positions principally in the economic and financial fields.
 Mr. Kwong was the Secretary for the Treasury from 1995 to 1998, with responsibility for the public finances, and Secretary for Information Technology and Broadcasting from 1998 to March 2000, with responsibility for information technology, telecommunications and broadcasting.
 He left the Hong Kong government in March 2000 to join the Hong Kong Exchanges and Clearing Limited as executive director and chief executive and retired in April 2003.
-Since then, Mr. Kwong had served as managing director of Hsin Chong International Holdings Limited and Hongkong Sales (Int'l) Limited, as director of Macau Legend Development Limited and the independent non-executive director of Giordano International Limited.
+Since then, Mr. Kwong was the managing director of Hsin Chong International Holdings Limited and Hongkong Sales (Int'I) Limited, the director of Macau Legend Development Limited and the independent non-executive director of Giordano International Limited.
 Besides, Mr. Kwong is a non-official Justice of the Peace in Hong Kong and has been awarded the Gold Bauhinia Star by the Hong Kong Government.
 Mr. Kwong graduated from The University of Hong Kong with a bachelor of science degree in physics and mathematics and was awarded a master of philosophy degree in economics and politics of development by the University of Cambridge, England.

-Mr. James Mathew Fong, aged 46, is a partner of Bird & Bird, one of the largest international law firms in Hong Kong.
+Mr. James Mathew Fong, aged 47, is a partner of Bird & Bird, one of the largest international law firms in Hong Kong.
 He obtained a Bachelor of Laws degree from The University of Hong Kong and is a member of The Law Society of Hong Kong.
 During his more than 20 years of legal career, Mr. Fong has been advising listed issuers and investment banks clients on capital markets, merger & acquisition and corporate governance matters.
 He also serves in a number of statutory bodies and committees in Hong Kong.
 He is currently a member of the Private Columbaria Licensing Board, an observer of the Independent Police Complaints Council, the Deputy Chairman of Appeal Board established under the Urban Renewal Authority Ordinance.
-He is also a member of the Panel of Advisors on Building Management Disputes and a coop member of Hong Kong Arts Development Council review committee.
-Mr. Fong is currently an independent nonexecutive director of another public company listed on The Stock Exchange of Hong Kong Limited, Kwoon Chung Bus Holdings Limited (Stock code: 306).
+He is also a member of the Panel of Advisors on Building Management Disputes, the Appeal Panel (Housing) and a member of the Equal Opportunities Commission.
+Mr. Fong is currently an independent non-executive director of another public company listed on The Stock Exchange of Hong Kong Limited, Kwoon Chung Bus Holdings Limited (Stock code: 306).
 He was appointed as an Independent Non-Executive Director on 19 June 2020.